English name: Keel-bellied Water Snake

 Scientific name: Bitia hydroides

 Thai name: Ngu Pak-Kwang Tong San

 Description: To 90 cm long.
-Average body is slightly flattened vertically, with a short tail that narrows to a point.
+Slender body is slightly flattened vertically, with a short tail that narrows to a point.
 Head is small and blunt with bulging grey eyes.
-Body is generally cream/white turning to yellow on the top, with black bands.
-Belly is white, with unusual reduced and keeled scales.
+Body is cream/white turning to yellow on the top, with black bands.
+Belly is white, with unusual keeled scales.

-Venomous Sea Snakes of the Elapidae family can look quite similar to this harmless species, though they have blunter, more paddle-like tails that don’t narrow down to an elongated point.
+Venomous sea snakes of the Elapidae family can appear similar to this harmless species, though they have blunter, more paddle-like tails that don’t narrow down to an elongated point.

 Habitat: This species is only found in coastal river mouths and nearby mudflats, though it may hunt in deeper waters.
 They are proficient burrowers and may spend most of their time in the mud.

 Place in the ecosystem: Eats fish in the mudflats, especially mudskippers (gobies).
 May be eaten by larger snakes, monitors, crocodiles, large fish, or wading birds.